scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 This work

-* provides implementation of a particular hyper-parameter optimization algorithm, Hyperband in Dask, a Python library that provides advanced parallelism.
+* provides implementation of a particular hyperparameter optimization algorithm, Hyperband in Dask, a Python library that provides advanced parallelism.
 Hyperband returns models with a high validation score with minimal training.
 A Dask implementation is attractive because Hyperband is amenable to parallelism.